 Replacement of any other parts must be carried out by a competent person such as a CORGI registered gas installer.
-The part numbers of the replaceable parts are as follows, these are available from CFM Europe Ltd. who may be contacted at the address shown below.
+The part numbers of the replaceable parts are as follows, these are available from your local stockist, whose details may be found on the CFM Europe website, in the "stockist" section, details as below.